 How to Give and Receive Gifts Graciously During the Holidays

-Writing about the 12 Days of Christmas, presents, trees, decorations and even the gorgeous lights in the different towns we visit sometimes seems a little pointless.
+With Christmas approaching, presents, trees, decorations and even the gorgeous lights in the different towns we visit sometimes seems a little pointless.
 So many other people are doing the same thing!
 It’s almost overload.

 So, I have decided to write about the gift-giving side of Christmas, which, whether you like it or not, is blown out of all proportion.
 In some families even, gifts for the children take 12 months to pay off.

 This article, however, isn’t about children who are privileged.
 I’d also like to make it clear that I don’t believe the head-in-the-sand, Ostrich Effect is an excuse for not educating children to the benefits of giving, as well as receiving at Christmas.

 None of the above!
 This article is about women of all ages and the ability to receive; gratefully and graciously.
 Gracious.
 Such an old-fashioned word for an old-fashioned virtue that seems to be sadly lacking in society.
 But the subject of grace and graciousness will have to wait.